nissl-lab/npoi/Sponsors.md

 [@maelstraggiotti](https://github.com/maelstraggiotti)

+Thank you to all individual sponsors supporting NPOI through GitHub Sponsors and other approved channels.

 ## Recognition Policy

 - Sponsor names, logos, and links are displayed with the sponsor's permission.
+- Private sponsors will not be listed here.
 - Logo placement and size may be adjusted to keep project documentation clear and consistent.
 - Sponsorship helps sustain NPOI but does not grant control over project